400+ Ways to Describe Knuckles: A Word List for Writers

 Similes and Metaphors

 Sometimes a figure of speech adds the perfect touch.
-Careful not to overdo, though.
+Don’t overdo, though.
 Provide enough imagery to stimulate the imagination, but not so much that you slow action or bore readers.

 Exploit the following phrases to develop your own similes and metaphors: